 Who are the main graduate employers?

-The largest employer in the healthcare sector is the NHS, which employs more than 1.5 million people - making it one of the top five largest workforces in the world.
-Within the NHS there are more than 350 different careers available, according to Health Careers.
+The largest employer in the UK healthcare sector is the NHS, which employs more than 1.5 million people - placing it in the top five largest workforces in the world.
+There are more than 350 different roles available within the NHS.

 A significant proportion of the sector's workforce is in independent healthcare.
 In addition to their private sector functions, these providers are increasingly contracted to provide services on behalf of the NHS.

 Independent healthcare organisations include: